While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 Specifically, only they would benefit more from these than any taller men/ women who are already quite strong.
 View them as short, light-weighted multi-purpose barbells, with the same knurling marks and revolving sleeves but made for shorter athletes.

 Remember, they are not allowed for doing competition lifts.
-So if you are preparing for a competition these barbells you must avoid from the beginning.
+So if you are preparing for a competition these barbells you must avoid these from the beginning.

 Who should buy them?